 As we mentioned earlier, to master this skill, you need to be thorough with accounting and statistics.
-Your job would be to look through the spread-sheets, create financial models and decide quickly which investments will make more sense for your clients.
-As a lot of money is involved in this sort of transactions, the most accurate decisions often pay big commissions and at the same time, a slightly wrong decision would hurt your client’s pocket and your career as well.
+Your job would be to look through the spread-sheets, financial model in excel and decide quickly which investments will make more sense for your clients.
+As a lot of money is involved in this sort of transaction, the most accurate decisions often pay big commissions, and at the same time, a slightly wrong decision would hurt your client’s pocket and your career as well.
 So, before you ever get a full-time job, make sure you are pretty good at this skill.
 You should know intuitively what will work and what won’t.
 Often this intuition only works when you have been sitting with something for a really long time.

 This skill will come later.
-Once you are very good in quantitative & analytical skill, you will get ahead in your career.
-And soon enough you need to manage a team and most sensitive investments.
+Once you are very good at quantitative & analytical skills, you will get ahead in your career.
+And soon enough, you need to manage a team and most sensitive investments.
 You need to organize the entire thing so well that even if something is lost, you would know where to find it.

-If you master these two skills, another skill you will require at a minimum level and that is the communication & interpersonal skill.
+If you master these two skills, another skill you will require at a minimum level, and that is communication & interpersonal skill.
 As you will deal with many clients, teams, managers, subordinates, peers, brokers, and traders, you will need to communicate with them effectively to generate the best output.

 Experience & Compensation in Asset Management

 The salary of asset management professionals is quite good.
 But if your aim is to earn more, then maybe you would be disappointed.
-You won’t be making whopping six figures in the beginning and rarely would you make such money per year.
+You won’t be making whopping six figures in the beginning, and rarely would you make much money per year.
 However, if you have many years of experience, you can cross the six-figure level.

-The average income of asset manager in the USA is $69,000 according to Payscale.com.
+The average income of the asset managers in the USA is $69,000, according to Payscale.com.
 If there is any bonus/profit included in your salary, you can expect anything around $14,000 – $24,000 per annum as bonus/profit.